kstlouis/shai-hulud-detect/README.md

 ## Key Differences from Original

-This fork includes a few modifications:
+This fork's primary modifications':

 - **Zsh Implementation**: Converted from Bash to Zsh for better compatibility with macOS deployments via MDM.
-Zsh is the default shell on macOS and works seamlessly when running as root through Jamf Pro, eliminating the need for additional bash installations.
+Zsh is the default shell on macOS and the included bash version is too out of date to comply with the requirements of the original script.

 - **CSV-Based Package List**: Requires a CSV URL to be provided in Jamf Parameter 5 (e.g., DataDog's [indicators-of-compromise](https://github.com/DataDog/indicators-of-compromise) repository).
 The script fetches and parses the CSV to build the compromised packages database.
-No local files are required.
+No local files are required, and new vulnerabilities are automatically accounted for as they are discovered.

 - **Jamf Pro Parameters** (required):
   - **Parameter 4**: Project directory path to scan